 The way to the Belvedere Pfingstberg through the state capital Potsdam is an experience – whether you are on the way by tram, bus, bicycle or on foot.
 Let us suggest some of the most beautiful routes!

-Do you have questions about our offers, suggestions or criticism?
-Here you can contact us via an e-mail form.
+You have questions about our offers, suggestions or criticism?
+Feel free to contact us!

 Help us to preserve the unique historical grounds on Pfingstberg!
-With your donation we carry out necessary repair measures on the architectural structures and in the gardens.
+With your donation you support the redevelopment of the Ostkonchen.